dylanlee/dylanlee.github.io/_pages/dunes.md

 This is important because sand dunes stabilized by vegetation can be suddenly re-activated due to climate or land-use change, with catastrophic consequences for surrounding communities.
 These findings are also relevant for rivers and coastal dune settings.

 We have written up the results of our work in a paper entitled: "The imprint of vegetation on desert dune dynamics."
-A preprint can be found [here](https://www.dropbox.com/s/00g09ga749vyl7i/White_Sands.pdf?dl=0).
+It can be found [here](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019GL084177).